-While the specific needs vary with each client, they share a primary challenge around understanding ingredients that impact mood: how do we know if the ingredient is effective?
+Specific needs vary with each client.
+They share a primary challenge around understanding ingredients that impact mood: how do we know if the ingredient is effective?

-When we work to determine the efficacy of mood-enhancing ingredients, we begin by identifying what ingredients may be applicable to our client’s product and target consumer.
-We review ingredients in products on the market, research ingredients with certain claims — or both — and then provide the client with a broad range of options.
-If the client plans to launch products in the next year, we narrow the options based on regulatory approval and supply chain strength.
+In our work to determine the efficacy of mood-enhancing ingredients, we identify those that may be applicable to our client’s product and target consumer.
+We review ingredients in products on the market.
+We research ingredient claims and provide the client with a broad range of options.
+Perhaps our client plans to launch products in the next year.
+If so, we narrow the options based on regulatory approval and supply chain strength.

-As we review and evaluate published scientific studies and interview experts in the field, we can educate our clients about the level of scientific evidence for each ingredient.
-The evidence ranges from sound scientific studies on human subjects to limited studies on model systems or anecdotal evidence.
-As not all ingredients have been tested fully in humans, we can also show what additional studies are needed on some ingredients to fully understand the impact on mood and energy.
+As we review and evaluate published scientific studies and interview experts in the field, we educate our clients on scientific evidence for each ingredient.
+The evidence ranges from scientific studies on human subjects to limited studies on model systems or anecdotal evidence.
+Not all ingredients have been tested fully in humans.
+We also show whether ingredients need additional studies so that product developers can understand their impact on mood and energy.

-So, how does the ingredient work, and how can ingredients work together, our clients ask?
+how does the ingredient work? and how can ingredients work together?

 After reviewing research on the mode of action for compounds in mood-enhancing ingredients, we advise on the impact of combining ingredients, and of adding a new ingredient to current consumer product formulations.